Skip to content

 viteUserConfig (from Vite)Extend or override the Vite configuration used during development and production builds.

-serverServerConfigConfigure how the Bunny server resolves the public URL of incoming requests.
+serverServerConfigConfigure how the Bunny server resolves the public URL of incoming requests, and inject static replacements into the server bundle.

 interface ServerConfig {